How do I buy Bitcoin? And how do cryptocurrency exchanges work?

 Nowadays, there are apps like Luno that make it easy to buy cryptocurrencies directly from your wallet without having to use an exchange.
 This is known as Instant Buy and Sell and works similarly to making a purchase online.

-You pay a fee for the convenience as the provider uses the exchange to get you the best rate and instantly complete your order.
-Most people prefer this method as it is safe and easy.
-However, seasoned traders use exchanges.
+You pay a fee for the convenience as the provider uses the exchange to give you the best rate before instantly completing your order.
+Most people prefer this method as it's safer and easier.
+On the other hand, seasoned traders tend to prefer exchanges -let's find out why.

 What’s an exchange?